 The Cathedral also houses the Archbishop of the Anglican Church of Uganda.
 The graveyard accompanying the church offers you the last resting places for Ernest Cook and Bishop Hannington, who was executed by royal order.
 Don’t forget to see the drums calling people to assembly.
 After visiting the church, you can get a great meal at the Namirembe Guest House.

 Kampala City Tour

-There is no better way to travel around Kampala City than using boda bodas.
-These bike taxis are cheap, fast and can navigate through complex traffic jams.
-Though, they are definitely not the safest options.
-However, they can get you to various vantage points in the city fast.
-A boda boda tour of Kampala is greatly recommended.
+There is no better way to travel around Kampala City than using Boda Bodas.
+These bike taxis are cheap, fast, and can navigate through complex traffic jams.
+While they are definitely not the safest options, they can get you to various vantage points in the city fast.
+A Boda Boda tour of Kampala is greatly recommended.

 Being a major city on the shore of a great lake means great opportunities for tourists, naturally.
 Victoria Lake is the largest lake in Africa, and the second-largest freshwater lake in the world.
 There are some great freshwater beaches on the lakeshore in Kampala.
 You can relax in many lakeside private resorts in Ggaba and Munyonyo.

 Furthermore, Kampala is the hub for many boat tours and trips to Lake Victoria.
 You must visit the Ssese Islands and Ngamba Islands.
 Also, you can take fishing or boating cruises over the Lake.
 Small islands on the lake will give you a great opportunity to escape the busy city life and go camping privately.

 Last but not least among the things to do in Kampala, the Baha’i temple is one of a kind.
 It’s the only worshipping place for the people of the Baha’i faith in all of Africa.
 Consequently, it’s a unique place to visit in Kampala.
 The temple welcomes anyone to visit and also lets anybody participate in the prayers.